grapa-dev/grapa/README.md

 TIME | Fixed size for $TIME
 BOOL | Fixed size for $BOOL
 INT | Stores an $INT.
 Size depeds on storeType and storeSize FLOAT | Stores a $FLOAT.
-Size depeds on storeType and storeSize STR | Stores a $STR.
-Size depeds on storeType and storeSize TABLE | Stores a $TABE.
-Size depeds on storeType and storeSize RAW | Stores a $RAW.
-Size depeds on storeType and storeSize
+Size depends on storeType and storeSize STR | Stores a $STR.
+Size depends on storeType and storeSize TABLE | Stores a $TABE.
+Size depends on storeType and storeSize RAW | Stores a $RAW.
+Size depends on storeType and storeSize

 storeType | Description
 ------------ | -------------